 EDU 439.
-Math and Science Methods for Lateral Entry Teachers.
-3.
+Math and Science Methods for Residency Teachers.

-The purpose of this course is to equip the lateral entry elementary teacher with appropriate methods, materials, and techniques for the teaching of math and science.
-Lateral entry teachers will learn exemplary teaching and assessment practices that support the interconnectedness of disciplines, how to appropriately support students in scientific inquiry and in becoming mathematically literate, and how to integrate the planning and teaching of math and science lesson plans.
+The purpose of this course is to equip the residency elementary teacher with appropriate methods, materials, and techniques for the teaching of math and science.
+Residency teachers will learn exemplary teaching and assessment practices that support the interconnectedness of disciplines, how to appropriately support students in scientific inquiry and in becoming mathematically literate, and how to integrate the planning and teaching of math and science lesson plans.